Frida Aasen Soaks Up The Sun In A Skimpy Purple Bikini

 Frida Aasen is back in a bikini on Instagram, much to the delight of her fans.

 On Wednesday, the Victoria’s Secret model dazzled her 622,000 followers on the social media platform with a sizzling new snap that added some serious heat to her page.
-The image captured the 25-year-old laying across a plush white chair and soaking up some sun in Monaco.
+The image captured the 25-year-old lying across a plush white chair and soaking up some sun in Monaco.
 On the chair next to her was a large tray of fresh fruit that Frida appeared to have been snacking on.

 A beautiful view of the city and cloudless blue sky provided a breathtaking background to the steamy new addition to Frida’s Instagram page, but that’s not all that captivated the attention of her audience.
 The Norwegian beauty was quite a sight herself in a skimpy Bananhot bikini that did nothing but favors for her incredible physique.

-Frida stunned in her itty-bitty purple two-piece that popped against her gorgeous, all-over tan.
+Frida stunned in her itty-bitty purple two-piece that popped against her gorgeous, allover tan.
 The set included a halter-style top with thin shoulder straps that showcased her toned arms.
 Its triangle-shaped cups featured a unique ruching detail to give the look a bit of texture while its plunging neckline took it to the next level by exposing an ample amount of cleavage.

-The blond bombshell also rocked a pair of matching purple bikini bottoms that were equally-as risque, if not more.
+The blond bombshell also rocked a pair of matching purple bikini bottoms that were equally risque, if not more.
 The piece covered up only what was necessary, allowing Frida to show off her long, lean legs in their entirety.
 Its waistband featured the same textured design and sat high up on her hips, accentuating her trim waist and flat midsection.

-Frida gave herself from relief from the golden sun by wearing a pair of trendy square sunglasses.
+Frida gave herself some relief from the golden sun by wearing a pair of trendy square sunglasses.
 She also sported a pair of dainty earrings that added just the right amount of bling.
 Her blond tresses were worn down and spilled behind her back, and she appeared to be going makeup-free to let her natural beauty shine.

 It wasn’t long before fans began showering the bikini-clad snap with love.
-It has racked up nearly 12,000 likes within its first hour of going live to Instagram, as well as dozens of comments with compliments for Frida’s latest eye-popping display.
+Frida’s latest eye-popping display racked up nearly 12,000 likes as well as dozens of compliments within the first hour of going live to Instagram.

 “Stunning and very gorgeous,” one person wrote.